-''' compute.pigengene(Data, Labels, modules, saveFile = "pigengene.RData", selectedModules = "All", amplification = 5, doPlot = TRUE, verbose = 0, dOrderByW = TRUE, naTolerance=0.05) '''
+''' compute.pigengene(Data, Labels, modules, saveFile = "pigengene.RData", selectedModules = "All", amplification = 5, doPlot = TRUE, verbose = 0, dOrderByW = TRUE, naTolerance=0.05, doWgcna=FALSE) '''

-Data A matrix or data frame containing the training expression data, with genes cor- responding to columns and rows corresponding to samples.
+Data A matrix or data frame containing the training expression data, with genes corresponding to columns and rows corresponding to samples.
 Rows and columns must be named.
 Labels A (preferably named) vector containing the Labels (condition types) for the training Data.
 Names must agree with rows of Data. modules A numeric vector, named by genes, that reports the module (clustering) assignments. saveFile The file to save the results.
-NULL will disable saving, and thus requires doPlot to be FALSE. selectedModule S A numeric vector determining which modules to use, or set to "All" (default) to include every module. amplification An integer that controls the number of repeats for each condition.
+NULL will disable saving, and thus requires doPlot to be $FALSE$ . selectedModules compute.pigengene 15 amplification An integer that controls the number of repeats for each condition.
 The number of all samples roughly will be multiplied by this factor after oversampling.
-See balance. doPlot Boolean determining whether heatmaps of expression of eigengenes should be ploted and saved. verbose The integer level of verbosity.
-0 means silent and higher values produce more details of computation.

-dOrderByW If TRUE, the genes will be ordered in the csv file based on their absolute weight in the corresponding module. naTolerance Upper threshold on the fraction of entries per gene that can be missing.
+See balance. doPlot Boolean determining whether heatmaps of expression of eigengenes should be ploted and saved.
+Set it to FALSE for large data to avoid memory exhaustion. verbose The integer level of verbosity.
+0 means silent and higher values produce more details of computation. dOrderByW If TRUE, the genes will be ordered in the csv file based on their absolute weight in the corresponding module. naTolerance Upper threshold on the fraction of entries per gene that can be missing.
 Genes with a larger fraction of missing entries are ignored.
 For genes with smaller fraction of NA entries, the missing values are imputed from their average expression in the other samples.
-See check.pigengene.input.
+See check.pigengene.input . doWgcna If FALSE, prcomp will be used to compute PCA.
+Otherwise, WGCNA::blockwiseModules will be used leading to consuming more memory with no advantages.